bnb-chain/greenfield-whitepaper/part3.md

 A validator may not always be a member of the active validator set, which will propose and produce blocks.
 Only the ones elected by the rank of delegation size will be the active validators.
 The election happens every block.
-The number of active validators is fixed and governed by the existing validators.
+The maximum number of active validators is fixed and governed by the existing validators.

 It should be highlighted that the Greenfield validators are separated